-Plate 2: Tall weed beds E. densa (left) and C. demersum (right) in Lake Heather extending to near the water surface.
-These plants dominate more than 90% of the open lake area and are likely to de-oxygenate the lake overnight causing fish\ invertebrate kills and nutrient release.
+Plate 2: Tall weed beds E. densa (left) and C. demersum (right) in Lake Heather extending to near the water surface 2010.
+These plants dominated more than 90% of the open lake area prior to grass carp being introduced later in the year.